Understanding Diamond Depth and Table

 We’ve listed the best depth and table ranges for round cut diamonds, princess cuts and several other popular diamond shapes below, along with tips to help you get the best diamond within your budget.

 When you’re comparing diamonds, whether for buying an engagement ring or other jewelry, it’s easy to get distracted by a diamond’s size, color and clarity.

-Take a look at this diamond from Blue Nile.
+Take a look at this diamond from JA.
 If you just look at the color and clarity, the price seems amazing for this diamond.
 But if you dig into the numbers, you realize that the depth and table are way out of whack.
 This diamond would have virtually no brilliance in real life lighting scenarios.
-On the other hand, this diamond also from Blue Nile seems to be super expensive in comparison to other diamonds with the same color and clarity.
+On the other hand, this diamond also from James Allen seems to be super expensive in comparison to other diamonds with the same color and clarity.
 Yet if you dig deeper you realize that this diamond is exquisitely cut and will be a stunner.